Robust Design and Analysis of Clinical Trials With Non-proportional Hazards: A Straw Man Guidance from a Cross-pharma

 The second part of the paper introduces a design approach for confirmatory trials with the MaxCombo test.
 We have developed a stepwise and iterative approach for calculating sample size when the final analysis is based on MaxCombo test.
 In contrast to the LR test, the design approach with the MaxCombo test needs to consider both the number of events and total follow up time for good statistical operating characteristics (type I error and power).
 The study protocol needs to state all the requirements along with a detailed simulation plan for assessing the design operating characteristics.
-We have provided a detailed examples and R codes to help the practitioners.
+We have provided a detailed example and R codes to help practitioners.
 The design approach uses the asymptotic joint distribution of four Fleming-Harrington WLR tests which is more efficient than other conservative multiplicity adjustments or LR test alone.
 We have also proposed a simple yet effective interim analysis procedure for early stopping for efficacy.
 As adequate closed form formulas are not available, simulation plays an important role at the design stage.
-Efficient R packages (e.g. nphsim or simtrial) ~\cite{Keaven2018} can be useful in this context.
-Examples of design and analysis using nphsim and simtrial are provided in the supplementary materials.
+Efficient R packages (e.g. nphsim (~\cite{Keaven2018}) or simtrial (~\cite{simtrial})) can be useful in this context.

 Finally, in this paper we have discussed possible analysis and design for a confirmatory trial.
 The proposed approach is intended to improve study design and appropriate discussion about advancement of new therapies that may currently not be considered due to overly restrictive expectations on statistical testing.